 When I received an invitation for a preview sailing of the Celebrity Edge, I wasn’t initially excited.
-Our last cruise with Disney had been decidedly mediocre and we didn’t have another cruise in our travel plans.
+Our last cruise with kids with Disney had been decidedly mediocre and we didn’t have another cruise in our travel plans.
 But I was also intrigued.
-The Edge was supposed to be the most advanced ship ever, with some really cool features like a cantilevered restaurant on the exterior of the ship.
+The Celebrity Edge was supposed to be the most advanced ship ever, with some really cool features like a cantilevered restaurant on the exterior of the ship.
 And then when I mentioned the invitation to my 8-year-old daughter, she jumped at the opportunity to miss a couple days of school and join me.
 I mean, how many times would she be able to say she was one of the first kids ever on a ship?

 So I accepted the invitation and we flew out from Santa Barbara on a Wednesday morning, connecting in Phoenix and Charlotte, and arriving into Fort Lauderdale around 8pm.
-The nice thing about Fort Lauderdale is that the airport, several hotels, and the cruise port are all very close together.
+The nice thing about Fort Lauderdale is that the airport, several hotels, and the cruise port are all very close together make the trip easier.
 Less than 15 minutes after walking off the plane we were at our hotel.

 Thursday morning we checked out of the hotel at 11:00 and then headed to the cruise port at noon.
 Check-in and embarkation were remarkably fast because we had already completed all paperwork online, including uploading photographs.
 Definitely do this to save time, either through the app (iTunes | Google Play) or website, in order to skip lines.
 A couple of facial scans and a luggage check later, we were walking onto the ship.
 We headed straight to our cabin.

 Celebrity Edge Review: Staterooms

 We were in stateroom 12228, near the middle of the ship on the deck right below the pool.
 We always prefer stairs to elevators on ships, so it was a little bit of a hike to Camp at Sea (the Deck 3 kids club) and the Deck 4 restaurants, but it was extremely close to the pool, the Rooftop Garden and the Oceanview Café – the main buffet spot (and site of the all-important 24-hour coffee).